wc082025-cyber/GoodMorning/GoodMorning.md

     else if   (time > 1400) writeline God ettermiddag else if   (time > 1800) writeline God kveld else      (time > 2300) writeline God natt

+# finished product
+  The finished product was fun.
+  It has a real life function for those with dementia or people with cognitive disabilites.

+  First the clock will greet user with time of day.
+  Then speaks time, give a weather report on temp and percipitation, depending on temp, it will output suggestions on what user should wear.

+  Depending on how far out the user are in the stages of dementia, it can give as complex or basic information the caretakers see that the user needs.
+  From where I have coded here, as I think will be the most useful early, to the absolutely most basic information as "God morgen" "God ettermiddag" "God kveld" Where the latter is useful to those with very advances stages of Alzheimers, and do not comprehend time in numbers as a healthy person does.

+  I do think that this program has a practical use, and that I should make an effort to program this on a micro computer as a Raspberry π or similar with motion sensor to test the real world application of this.